 Description of ride request process and dispatch operations if applicable

-Statement of interest in CACS as well as an explanation as to why the company/organization is well positioned to provide the service
+Statement of interest in CARS as well as an explanation as to why the company/organization is well positioned to provide the service

-Understanding and questions about the project: Provide a narrative demonstrating the transit provider’s understanding of the project including any provider insights or recommendations as well as any key questions about the NextGen Project.
+Understanding and questions about the project: Provide a narrative demonstrating the transit provider’s understanding of the project including any provider insights or recommendations as well as any key questions about theCARS Program.
 This section of the Statement of Interest and Qualifications should not exceed 3 pages.
 This must include:

-Brief description of the CACS as the transit provider understands them, and the role the transit provider proposes to provide including any limitations to its participation (e.g. other obligations, capacity limitations, geographic limitations, etc.)
+Brief description of the CARS program as the transit provider understands it, and the role the transit provider proposes to provide including any limitations to its participation (e.g. other obligations, capacity limitations, geographic limitations, etc.)

 Statement as to how the transit provider’s company or organization aligns with the three NextGen Project goals outlined in Section 6 of the RfQ

-Other general observations about the NextGen Project, including insights or recommendations regarding the NextGen Project.
+Other general observations about the CARS Program, including insights or recommendations regarding the CARS Program.
 This is an opportunity for the transit provider to share thoughts, but it is not mandatory.

-Prioritized list of 10 or fewer questions the transit provider would like to discuss if invited for an interview about the NextGen Project
+Prioritized list of 10 or fewer questions the transit provider would like to discuss if invited for an interview about the CARS Program

 Resumes for key staff: The proposal must include resumes of key staff that will be involved in the project.
 Each resume should not exceed two pages.